Legend of the Ridge Route; a history of crossing the mountains between the Los Angeles Basin and San Joaquin Valley from wagon trails to Interstates

 Chapter 1; the era of foot trails and wagon roads before the Ridge Route

-Originally the Stockton-Los Angeles Road utilized an established path from San Joaquin Valley south over the 5,285 foot Old Tejon Pass in the Tehachapi Mountains to Antelope Valley.
+Originally the Stockton-Los Angeles Road utilized an established path from San Joaquin Valley south over the 5,285-foot above sea level Old Tejon Pass in the Tehachapi Mountains to Antelope Valley.
 At the time Old Tejon Pass was simply known as "Tejon Pass" and was an ancient Native American Trail used to traverse the Tehachapi Mountains.
 In 1772 by Spanish Explorers surveyed Old Tejon Pass and the route became an established way of reaching eastern San Joaquin Valley.
 Old Tejon Pass was later used by the Jedediah Smith expedition of Alta California in 1827.

 In 1853 Castac Pass through Grapevine Canyon west of the Old Tejon Pass was surveyed by Robert S. Williamson of the Army Corps of Engineers for a possible path of Transcontinental Railroad.
 The 1853 surveying expedition found Castac Pass through Grapevine Canyon to be a far more viable route for travelers and the primary alignment was of the Stockton-Los Angeles Road was shifted west from Old Tejon Pass.
 Castac Pass had a far lower terminal elevation at 4,144 feet above sea level and had a gentler grade through Grapevine Canyon.
 In 1854 a U.S. Army Garrison was established at Fort Tejon in Grapevine Canyon near modern Lebec to protect settlers and travelers along the Stockton-Los Angeles Road.
 In time Castac Pass became known as Fort Tejon Pass and eventually simply Tejon Pass.
 Tejon Pass would later become part of the Ridge Route alignment and Interstate 5.

-This 1857 Britton & Rey's Map of California shows all the major routes traversing the mountains between San Fernando Valley and San Joaquin Valley.
-I highlighted the Cuddy Canyon alignment of El Camino Viejo, the path over Old Tejon Pass, and the primary route of the Stockton-Los Angeles Road over Tejon Pass.
+The 1857 Britton & Rey's Map of California shows all the major routes traversing the mountains between San Fernando Valley and San Joaquin Valley.
+Highlighted below the Cuddy Canyon alignment of El Camino Viejo, the path over Old Tejon Pass, and the primary route of the Stockton-Los Angeles Road over Tejon Pass can be seen.
 The route of El Camino Viejo and Stockton-Los Angeles Road south of Antelope Valley took an identical path through San Francisquito Canyon to San Fernando Valley.

-The Stockton-Los Angeles Road in it's prime can be seen on the 1873 Bancroft's Map of California, Nevada, Utah, and Arizona.
+The Stockton-Los Angeles Road during it's peak usage can be seen on the 1873 Bancroft's Map of California, Nevada, Utah, and Arizona.

-In San Joaquin Valley much of the route of the Stockton-Los Angeles Road was gradually replaced when the Central Pacific Railroad constructed a line along the modern US 99 (CA 99 in modern times) corridor to Tehachapi Pass.
+In San Joaquin Valley much of the route of the Stockton-Los Angeles Road was gradually replaced when the Central Pacific Railroad constructed a line through the center of San Joaquin Valley to Tehachapi Pass.
 The advent of the Central Pacific Railroad founded many of the modern communities of San Joaquin Valley and brought flood control measures which helped ebb the wildly varying flood plains of the Tulare Lake watershed.
 None of these measures did much to improve the routing of the Stockton-Los Angeles Road between San Joaquin Valley and San Fernando Valley.
+Below the Stockton-Los Angeles Road can be seen at Tejon Pass on May 2nd, 1905, in a photo from the Michael J. Semas Collection.

 Chapter 2; the early State Highway era and the building of the Ridge Route

 Through much of the 19th Century the State of California was reluctant to get involved with highway building and maintenance.
 Much of the road building infrastructure was granted by the State Legislature to Franchise Toll Road companies.
 Typically a Franchise Toll Company would build and maintain roadways for a period of ten years.
-The trouble was that at the end of the toll franchise maintenance on roadways was deferred often back to the county level which led to varying standards of maintenance quality.
+Often at the end of the toll franchise maintenance roadways were deferred often back to the county level which led to varying standards of maintenance quality.
 Such a system was far from adequate for the emergence of the automobile.

 CAhighways.org Chronology of the State Highway System Chapter 1